bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 }
 ```

 We've also modularized our mesh and view binding shader logic.
-When paired with the [New Material System](#new-material-system), users can now reasonably write custom PBR Materials without re-defining all of the PBR logic in their shaders.
-The new [Array Texture Example](https://github.com/bevyengine/bevy/blob/v0.8.0/examples/shader/array_texture.rs) illustrates how to define a custom PBR shader Material using these new APIs:
+When paired with the [New Material System](#new-material-system), users can now reasonably write custom PBR materials without re-defining all of the PBR logic in their shaders.
+The new [Array Texture Example](https://github.com/bevyengine/bevy/blob/v0.8.0/examples/shader/array_texture.rs) illustrates how to define a custom PBR shader material using these new APIs:

 ![array texture](array_texture.png)